dzervenes/dzervenes.github.io/intelligent-agents/discussion3.md

 ---
 layout: default
-title: Collaborative Discussion 1 - The 4th Industrial Revolution
+title: Collaborative Discussion 3: Deep Learning
 ---
-# Collaborative Discussion 1 : The 4th Industrial Revolution
+# Collaborative Discussion 3: Deep Learning

 ---

-This task explored the impact of Industry 4.0, as discussed in Schwab's (2016) article, where I chose to focus specifically on healthcare and mental health care.
-In my initial post, I discussed the potential of AI in mental health care, emphasising accessibility and data privacy challenges, referencing the BetterHelp case.
-In responses to discussions initiated by my peers, I analysed the WannaCry attack on the NHS and the Synnovis incident, highlighting the importance of cybersecurity measures such as network segmentation and patching.
-My summary post reinforced the need for ethical data practices and robust regulations to ensure trust and safety in healthcare.

-These discussions deepened my understanding of balancing technological advancement with security, ethics, and trust in sensitive sectors.
+In this exercise, I was asked to consider the ethical issues surrounding new deep learning technologies such as DALL·E and ChatGPT, which can automatically generate text and images.
+I explored how these systems raise important ethical concerns including environmental sustainability, accountability, transparency, and over-reliance on automation.
+My response discussed the carbon footprint of model training, the difficulty of tracing responsibility for AI outputs, and the risks of eroding human creativity and judgement.
+I concluded that ethical deep learning requires technical safeguards, transparent governance, and public dialogue to ensure that innovation aligns with human values and societal well-being.

 ## Links to contributions